gracelewin/gracelewin/README.md

 Hi!
-I'm currently a masters student in the Ecology, Evolution, and Marine Biology Department at UC Santa Barbara.
-I'm excited about connectivity between ecosystems, especially between the inland and coastal ecosystems along the California coast!
-I'm currently studying the large terrestrial mammals which use our coasts to find the extent that marine resources end up in their diet.

-I learned almost all my data science skills during my time completing the Master's of Environmental Data Science at the Bren School of Environmental Science and Management at UCSB.

-I'm now applying those skills to conservation science projects and research along our coastline!
+I am passionate about communicating data clearly and effectively for a variety of audiences.

+I hold a master's in Ecology, Evolution, and Ecology, where I researched the connectivity between inland and marine environments through the diets of large terrestrial animals, like coyotes.
+I also hold a master's in Environmental Data Science where I learned how to process, manage, and visualize many kinds of data.

 - 📫 How to reach me: glewin@.ucsb.edu
 - 😄 Pronouns: she/her